 Cassia, in the form of ground cinnamon and cinnamon sticks, is readily found in the spice section of the supermarket.
 True cinnamon is often labeled Ceylon cinnamon and is more likely to be found at a specialty spice store or gourmet grocery.
 Both kinds of cinnamon can be purchased online.

 Store ground cinnamon or cinnamon quills (sticks) in an airtight container in a cool, dark place.
 As with all ground spices, it is best to buy small quantities as it quickly loses its flavor and aroma.
 For the most flavor, grind your own from cinnamon quills using a spice grinder.
 However, cassia quills are often too hard to grind, and this is best done with true cinnamon quills.

 Health Benefits of Cinnamon

 Significant scientific research has been done to see if cinnamon is effective in treating a variety of diseases and conditions, but none has had results that support using it as a treatment as an alternative to conventional medical care.
 For those with Type 1 or Type 2 diabetes, cinnamon has not proven to help in long-term control of blood sugar levels.
 Supplements containing cinnamon, calcium, and zinc did not help control high blood pressure in people with Type 2 diabetes.
-There is concern that cassia contains coumarin, which in large quantities can worsen liver disease in those with that condition.
+There is a concern that cassia contains coumarin, which in large quantities can worsen liver disease in those with that condition.